nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Format: `exit`

 ## Working with people
-The base functionality of Notor is to allow you to mantain notes on people who you mentor.
+The base functionality of Notor is to allow you to maintain notes on people who you mentor.
 These are the commands you can use with the `person` prefix to manage your contacts.

 ### Adding a person: `person (NAME) /create`